svaksha/Julia.jl/Resources.md

 # BOOKS
 + [Learn Julia the Hard Way](https://github.com/chrisvoncsefalvay/learn-julia-the-hard-way).
-+ The book "[Getting started with Julia Programming](https://www.packtpub.com/application-development/getting-started-julia-programming)" by @Ivo-Balbaert was published by Packt Publishing, ISBN13: 9781783284795, 214 pages, 28-Feb-2015.
++ The book _[Getting started with Julia Programming](https://www.packtpub.com/application-development/getting-started-julia-programming)_ by @Ivo-Balbaert was published by Packt Publishing, ISBN13: 9781783284795, 214 pages, 28-Feb-2015.
 The [source code](https://github.com/Ivo-Balbaert/start_julia) used in the book. __NotaBene__: If you are using Julia version-0.4 and above, this book may be outdated due to the fast paced development of the core language bits.
-+ Trends in Bayesian Methodology:: [Source code for "Hamiltonian Methods and Zero Variance Principle" chapter of "Trends in Bayesian Methodology"](https://github.com/scidom/hmc_and_zv_book_chapter.jl) book.
++ Trends in Bayesian Methodology:: [Source code for _Hamiltonian Methods and Zero Variance Principle_ chapter of _Trends in Bayesian Methodology_](https://github.com/scidom/hmc_and_zv_book_chapter.jl) book.
 + Teaching :: [Julia in the Classroom](http://julialang.org/teaching/)
 + [List of free programming books](https://github.com/vhf/free-programming-books)
 + [List of free software testing books](https://github.com/ligurio/free-software-testing-books)